LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: list->contains(matching)::boolean

-   This method takes one parameter and compares it against the elements in the list.
-It returns true if the list contains a match.
+   Takes one parameter and compares it against the elements in the list.
+It returns "true" if the list contains a match.

 Queue